monkesearch/monkeSearch/README.md

 ---

-A prototype system that brings natural language search capabilities to your file system (macOS only for now), allowing you to search for files using everyday language like "python scripts from last week" or "photos from yesterday".
-Nothing leaves your pc, offline inference and can even run on potato PCs.
-You don't need a massive GPU rig to run the small model backing the intelligence.
+A prototype system that brings semantic search capabilities to your file system using a very low profile vector database, allowing you to search for files using natural language queries with temporal awareness like "documents from last week" or "photos from 3 days ago".
+Nothing leaves your PC, fully offline with local vector embeddings.

 > ⚠️ **Prototype**: This is an initial proof-of-concept implementation.
 Expect rough edges and limited functionality.
 > Currently aimed at macOS but the logic is independent for cross platform adaptations.
 (In the works!) visit [discussions](https://github.com/monkesearch/monkeSearch/discussions/8)

 > ### Developer note:
 > I've been working on this project since long and this idea had many versions.
-Future plans include finetuning Gemma 3 270M and adding more smart features like temporal expressions and operators + smarter aggregation (See [future plans](src/technical.md) and please help me in implementing them! ).
+The current implementation uses LEANN, a vector database that saves 97% storage compared to traditional solutions.
+The system builds a semantic index of your files' metadata and enables temporal-aware search through regex parsing.
-> The current turnaround time for this tool to recieve a query and give out files is around 1 second and doesn't exceed it, the largest bottleneck is model inference.
+> The current turnaround time for this tool to receive a query and return files is sub-second thanks to LEANN's efficient code.
 This is under active
 > development and any new suggestions + PRs are welcome.
 My goal for this tool is to be open source, safe and cross platform.
 So developers experienced in Windows/Linux Indexing are
 > very welcome to collaborate and develop their versions together.
 >